ddmitov/camel-doctor/README.md

 ## Developer Notes
 Camel Doctor handles Perl debugger output using ``{camel_doctor_binary_directory}/resources/dbgformatter.pl``
-This script can be modified without recompilation of the binary provided that the following conditions are met:
+This script can be modified without recompilation of the Camel Doctor binary provided that the following conditions are met:

 1. ``dbgformatter.pl`` is not renamed.